pixeldrew/build-info/README.md

-## Output build info
+## Build Info Middleware

 Express middleware helper to output .build-info.json contents via a request handler

-This is useful in CI environments to see what build has been deployed to an environment in the environment
+This is useful in CI environments if you're building every commit to see what build has been deployed to an environment

 ## Install: